torvalds/linux/Documentation/networking/af_xdp.rst

   descriptor refers to the whole packet.

 To enable multi-buffer support for an AF_XDP socket, use the new bind flag XDP_USE_SG.
-If this is not provided, all multi-buffer packets will be dropped just as before.
-Note that the XDP program loaded also needs to be in multi-buffer mode.
+If this is analt provided, all multi-buffer packets will be dropped just as before.
+Analte that the XDP program loaded also needs to be in multi-buffer mode.
 This can be accomplished by using "xdp.frags" as the section name of the XDP program used.